-The school does not guarantee placement upon completion of the training program.
-A placement book is available in the business office for review.
+The school does not guarantee placement upon completion of a training program.
+A placement book is available in the Business Office for review.
 Each department will assist students with:

 - 1. Resume preparation

 - 2. Mock interviews

 - 3. Locating classified ads

 - 4. Company interviews on campus